The following information was submitted by the Gastroenterology-Transplant Hepatology Pilot Oversight Committee

-No. However, we expect that the fellow will engage in some general hepatology clinical training during the first two years of fellowship.
+No. However, we expect that the fellow will engage in some general hepatology clinical training during the first 2 years of fellowship.
 There should be sufficient exposure to hepatology to gauge the fellow's level of interest in transplant hepatology, to be sure the fellow will commit to training in transplant hepatology and will remain in the field.
 There should be sufficient exposure to hepatology to provide the transplant hepatology program director with an indication of how the fellow will perform in the pilot program and that the fellow is appropriate for the pilot.
-In practice, we recommend at least two-three months of general hepatology clinical training before entering the third year.
+In practice, we recommend at least 2-3 months of general hepatology clinical training before entering the third year.

-- What about scholarly activity?
+What about scholarly activity?

 The pilot fellowship program is an intensive clinical track that will substantially decrease the time available to focus on research and other scholarly activities.
 This underscores the importance of selecting the appropriate fellow for the pilot program.
-Fellows who wish to focus on research may not be appropriate for the pilot program and should remain in the traditional track by completing three years of gastroenterology training before pursuing transplant hepatology training.
-This includes fellows funded by a T32 grant as there will not be sufficient time to fulfill requirements for research training and clinical gastroenterology training in a two-year period prior to starting a pilot year.
-Pilot fellows must still fulfill the ACGME requirement to participate in research or other scholarly activities and this requirement is now included in the new ACGME Subspecialty Reporting Milestones as a distinct subcompetency for all internal medicine subspecialties.
+Fellows who wish to focus on research may not be appropriate for the pilot program and should remain in the traditional track by completing three years of GI training before pursuing transplant hepatology training.
+This includes fellows funded by a T32 grant as there will not be sufficient time to fulfill requirements for research training and clinical GI training in a two-year period prior to starting a pilot year.
+Pilot fellows must still fulfill the ACGME requirement to participate in research or other scholarly activities and this requirement is included in the ACGME Subspecialty Reporting Milestones as a distinct subcompetency for all Internal Medicine subspecialties.

-No. See “What about scholarly activity?”
+No. See question above: “What about scholarly activity?”

-- How will the pilot impact the 4th year transplant hepatology fellowship?
+How will the pilot impact the 4th year transplant hepatology fellowship?

-One of the most important criteria for applying to the pilot program is that the program must attest to the applicant's developing competence and the trajectory of the applicant toward competence in gastroenterology by the end of their third year.
-The CCC is in the best position to attest to the applicant's competence and we therefore want to emphasize the importance of the role of the gastroenterology CCC chair in this process.
+One of the most important criteria for applying to the pilot program is that the program must attest to the applicant's developing competence and the trajectory of the applicant toward competence in GI by the end of their third year.
+The CCC is in the best position to attest to the applicant's competence and we therefore want to emphasize the importance of the role of the GI CCC chair in this process.

-- Which program director will be required to submit Reporting Milestones to ACGME?
+Which program director will be required to submit Reporting Milestones to ACGME?
 Will the program need to submit two sets of Reporting Milestones?

-- What is an EPA?
+What is an EPA?

 “Entrustable Professional Activities (EPAs) are those professional activities that together constitute the mass of critical elements that operationally define a profession” (ten Cate O, Scheele F. Academic Medicine 2007;82:542-7).
 Supervising faculty assess the competence of a trainee through direct observation of the performance of these activities.
 Each EPA represents various competencies and milestones of professional development.
 Use of EPAs is the cornerstone of assessment within this competency-based medical education pilot.

-- What is Mini-CEX?
+What is Mini-CEX?

-- Is there a Transplant Hepatology In-Service Examination available?
+Is a Transplant Hepatology Training Examination available?

 Is simulation a required assessment tool?

 Fellows must participate in training using simulation (IV.A.3.b. of the ACGME Transplant Hepatology Program Requirements).
 Simulation does not require the use of high-tech models and can be as simple as simulating a patient case presentation with the trainee.
 Liver biopsies lend themselves well to training and assessment through simulation, but this is only one example of the use of simulation in transplant hepatology training.

-- Are portfolios required for the pilot?
+Are portfolios required for the pilot?